 We allow the option to generate the summary (1) with ChatGPT or similar AI tools.
 In this case, the summary should be only 200 words long.
-Students choosing to work with AI must additionally write a 200-word evaluation of the summary, answering to these questions:
+Students choosing to work with AI must share a) all the prompts they used and b) additionally write a 200-word evaluation of the summary, answering to these questions:

 - Is there anything missing or wrongly written?
-Please elaborate on the aspects that are missing or AI got wrong about the text and explain correctly. - What aspects of the text was particularly stressed by the AI summary? - What do you think is well-written in the generated summary?
+Please elaborate on the aspects that are missing or AI got wrong about the text and explain correctly. - What aspects of the text were particularly stressed by the AI summary? - What do you think is well-written in the generated summary?

 Please indicate the number of words you used for each section and clearly note if you used AI to generate the summary.
-Texts will be checked with an AI (and plagiarism) content detection tool.
+Sources must be cited correctly within the text and a bibliography must be included.

-The text discussions have to be submitted via OLAT no later than Monday morning at 10:00, the day before the text will be discussed in class (see semester program).
+The text discussions have to be submitted via OLAT no later than Sunday, 23:59, before the text will be discussed in class (see semester program).